 - Prepare the Sauce: In a separate bowl, combine the mayonnaise, sweet chili sauce, sriracha sauce, and lime juice.
 Stir well.

 - Combine Shrimp and Sauce: Place shrimp on a clean platter or in a serving bowl.
 Top with sauce.
 If desired, toss gently to coat.

-- Working in batches, place some of the breaded shrimp in a single layer inside the fryer basket; lightly spray with cooking spray and cook for 10 minutes, flipping the shrimp halfway through cooking.
+- Working in batches, place some of the breaded shrimp in a single layer inside the air fryer basket.
+Lightly spray with cooking spray and cook for 10 minutes, flipping the shrimp halfway through cooking.
 Do not crowd the basket – cook the shrimp in a couple of batches.

 - Remember safety.
 Any time you fry food, be aware that oil spills can quickly catch fire on a hot stovetop, and cannot be put out with water.
 An oil-based fire should always be put out safely, either by smothering it with a metal item like a cookie sheet or pot lid, or by using a fire extinguisher.
 If the fire is very small, it may be possible to smother it with baking soda or salt.